What Clinical Research Really Shows About Probiotics and C. diff Recovery

 Connecting Research to Practice

-The same five Bacillus strains tested in this study are found in MegaSporeBiotic, the spore-based probiotic we most often recommend.
-Over the years, many of our readers have shared positive experiences with Bacillus probiotics as part of their recovery journey.
+The same five Bacillus strains tested in this study are also present in MegaSporeBiotic, the spore-based probiotic we most often recommend.
+Over the years, many of our readers have shared positive experiences with Bacillus-based probiotics as part of their personal recovery journey.

 MegaSporeBiotic: A Bacillus Powerhouse

-Unlike most probiotics that simply try to “reseed” the gut with more bacteria, MegaSporeBiotic is designed to recondition the gut environment.
+Unlike most probiotics that simply try to “reseed” the gut (simply adding more bacteria), MegaSporeBiotic is designed to support gut reconditioning by promoting microbial diversity and helping maintain beneficial gut bacteria.

 The five Bacillus strains in MegaSporeBiotic have been studied for their ability to:

-As noted in the section above, several of these strains have been studied for their role in protecting against C. difficile and its toxins.
+As noted in the section above, several of these strains have been studied for their role in supporting gut defenses against C. difficile-related challenges and toxin activity.

-MegaSporeBiotic is more than a probiotic — it’s a gut reconditioning system, designed both for short-term challenges and long-term microbiome support.
+MegaSporeBiotic is more than a traditional probiotic — it’s designed as a comprehensive gut support system, for both short-term challenges and long-term microbiome support.

 Unlike most probiotics, S. boulardii is not destroyed by stomach acid or antibiotics.
-This means it reliably reaches the intestines alive, exactly where diarrhea occurs and continues working even during antibiotic therapy.
+This means it reliably reaches the intestines alive and remains active even during antibiotic use.

-Because of these unique traits, S. boulardii has been widely studied for its role in supporting gut balance during antibiotic-associated diarrhea and C. difficile–related diarrhea.
+Because of these unique traits, S. boulardii has been widely studied for its role in supporting gut balance during antibiotic-associated diarrhea and digestive challenges related to C. difficile.
 It also complements Bacillus probiotics like MegaSporeBiotic, making it especially valuable when extra digestive support is needed during active gut challenges.

 What sets RestorFlora apart is that it doesn’t stop with S. boulardii.
 It also includes three Bacillus species — B. clausii, B. subtilis, and B. coagulans, giving it the combined benefits of both probiotic yeast and resilient spore-forming bacteria.

-Clinical research on S. boulardii has shown it can:
+Clinical research on S. boulardii has shown it:

-• Support digestive balance during antibiotic-associated diarrhea and C. difficile–associated diarrhea¹² ¹³
+- Supports digestive balance during antibiotic-associated diarrhea and digestive disturbances linked with C. difficile¹² ¹³

-• Has been studied for it’s supportive role in inflammatory bowel diseases (IBD)
+- Has been studied for its supportive role in digestive balance in individuals with inflammatory bowel conditions

-Because it combines the fast-acting support of S. boulardii with the hardiness of Bacillus spores, RestorFlora is a go-to probiotic when diarrhea support is the priority, and it complements MegaSporeBiotic for broader, long-term microbiome restoration.
+Because it combines the fast-acting support of S. boulardii with the hardiness of Bacillus spores, RestorFlora is a commonly chosen probiotic when digestive support during diarrhea is the priority, and it complements MegaSporeBiotic for broader, long-term microbiome restoration.

 Importantly, IgG, the most abundant antibody in the product, is highly selective: it binds bacterial components and toxins but does not bind to drugs, nutrients, or other supplements.
 This makes it a supportive option when starting powerful probiotics like Bacillus and S. boulardii.

 One of the most overlooked aspects of C. diff is the damage caused by its toxins.
-These toxins irritate the intestinal lining, break down the protective mucin layer, and contribute to the diarrhea, inflammation, and tissue irritation that make recovery so difficult.
-By binding directly to these toxins, immunoglobulins reduce their impact and support a healthier gut environment.
+These toxins can irritate the intestinal lining, break down the protective mucin layer, and contribute to diarrhea, inflammation, and tissue irritation that make recovery more difficult.
+By binding to these toxins in the gut, immunoglobulins may help reduce their interaction with the intestinal lining and support a healthier gut environment.

-Research also shows that IgG helps reinforce the mucin layer, giving the intestines an added layer of protection as they recover.
+Research also shows that IgG can support the mucin layer, which plays a role in protecting the intestinal lining during recovery.
 This is one reason many people notice greater comfort and less irritation when IgG is part of their gut support regimen.

 Clinical Research shows IgG can:

-• Bind microbial overgrowths and their toxins: Studies show IgG can attach to bacteria, fungi, mold, viruses, and their associated toxins¹⁵.
+- Bind microbial components and their associated toxins: In laboratory and clinical nutrition research, IgG has been shown to bind bacterial components, fungi, mold, viruses, and their associated toxins¹⁵.
 It also binds inflammatory compounds such as LPS (lipopolysaccharides) and mycotoxins, as well as toxins from H. pylori, Staphylococcus, Salmonella, E. coli and C. difficile.

-• Support gut barrier integrity, helping reduce the impact of toxins on the intestinal lining
+- Support gut barrier integrity, which may help limit the interaction of toxins with the intestinal lining

-• Irritable Bowel Syndrome (IBS): Clinical studies have found IgG supplementation was associated with improvements in stool frequency, stool consistency, and digestive comfort in IBS patients.¹⁹
+- Irritable Bowel Syndrome (IBS): Clinical studies have found IgG supplementation was associated with improvements in stool patterns and digestive comfort in IBS patients.¹⁹

-• Irritable Bowel Disease (IBD): Research shows IgG has been studied in IBD patients, where it was linked to improved symptom management and better gut function.²⁰ ²¹
+- Irritable Bowel Disease (IBD): IgG has been studied in individuals with inflammatory bowel conditions, where it was associated with improved digestive tolerance and gut function.²⁰ ²¹

-• Small Intestinal Bacterial Overgrowth (SIBO): In clinical use, IgG therapy has been associated with reductions in diarrhea symptoms and improved bowel regularity.²²
+- Small Intestinal Bacterial Overgrowth (SIBO): In clinical use, IgG therapy has been associated with improvements in bowel regularity and digestive comfort.²²

 Because Mega IgG2000 targets toxins specifically, it may be easier to use long-term compared to traditional binders.
-By clearing unwanted elements from the GI tract, it supports a healthier gut environment and a more resilient immune response.
+By binding unwanted elements in the GI tract, it supports a healthier gut environment and a more resilient immune response.

 Michelle’s Probiotic Recommendations